miadisabelle/Nucleoid/llms-rise-Nucleoid.gemini.md

 - **Iteration**: 1 of 4
 - **Focus**: Initial analysis of the `./python/` directory.

+## Framework Application Goal

+The purpose of this document is to produce a specification that guides a downstream LLM.
+By understanding this analysis, the LLM can provide purpose-driven explanations to an end-user.
+Instead of just describing what the code *is*, the LLM will explain what the code enables a user to *create*, leading to more intuitive and effective interaction.

+---

 ## Phase 1: Reverse-Engineering (Creative Archaeology)

 ### A. Core Creative Intent